Skip to main content

 When prompted, choose / confirm:

-• Project location: directory to scaffold into (or pass it as an argument: npm init taqwright@latest my-app)
+• Project location: directory to scaffold into (or pass it as an argument: npm init taqwright my-app)

 • Test folder name (default: tests)